-- · the size and nature of the patient population; - the patient eligibility criteria defined in the protocol, including biomarker-driven identification and/or certain highly-specific criteria related to stage of disease progression, which may limit the patient populations eligible for our clinical trials to a greater extent than competing clinical trials for the same indication that do not have biomarker-driven patient eligibility criteria; - the size of the study population required for analysis of the trial's primary endpoints; - · the proximity of patients to a trial site; - the design of the trial; - our ability to recruit clinical trial investigators with the appropriate competencies and experience; - competing clinical trials for similar therapies or targeting patient populations meeting our patient eligibility criteria;
+- the size and nature of the patient population; - the patient eligibility criteria defined in the protocol, including biomarker-driven identification and/or certain highly-specific criteria related to stage of disease progression, which may limit the patient populations eligible for our clinical trials to a greater extent than competing clinical trials for the same indication that do not have biomarker-driven patient eligibility criteria: - the size of the study population required for analysis of the trial's primary endpoints; - the proximity of patients to a trial site; - the design of the trial; - · our ability to recruit clinical trial investigators with the appropriate competencies and experience;

-- clinicians' and patients' perceptions as to the potential advantages and side effects of the product candidate being studied in relation to other available therapies and product candidates; - · our ability to obtain and maintain patient consents; and - the risk that patients enrolled in clinical trials will not complete such trials, for any reason.
+- competing clinical trials for similar therapies or targeting patient populations meeting our patient eligibility criteria; - clinicians' and patients' perceptions as to the potential advantages and side effects of the product candidate being studied in relation to other available therapies and product candidates; - · our ability to obtain and maintain patient consents; and - the risk that patients enrolled in clinical trials will not complete such trials, for any reason.

-Our clinical trials may fail to demonstrate substantial evidence of the safety and efficacy of our product candidates, which would prevent, delay or limit the scope of regulatory approval and commercialization.
+Our clinical trials may reveal significant adverse events, toxicities, or other side effects and may fail to demonstrate substantial evidence of the safety and efficacy of our product candidates, which would prevent, delay or limit the scope of regulatory approval and commercialization.